 King did famously disagree with Malcolm X on the use of violence, but to say that violence didn’t play a huge role in the Civil Rights movement is simply naive.
 That ignores the amazingly important role Malcolm played in the movement, or the Black Panthers, or the thousands if not more, that gave their lives fighting against an abusive and oppressive police state.

 Non-violence sounds wonderful, but it’s not always possible.
 Liberalism fetishizes non-violence.

 “We don’t have civil rights because of non-violent struggle convincing white people that they were wrong.
 We have civil rights – a very limited accomplishment, we should be clear – because non-violent movements that were militant, that were also engaged in self-defense, existed alongside openly combative and violent movements, and because people were rioting in the streets and rebelling and demanding justice and appealing to the ethical foundations of the country as well as pushing beyond those foundations to demand equality.
 Just as we’re having these conversations today in part, not because people suddenly realized that mass incarceration and police murder were wrong, but because people took to the streets of Ferguson and Baltimore aggressively, violently, burning things down, in an attempt to press forward this conversation.”

-Sadly, Matthew’s version of King’s legacy is too revisionist and based in the accounts that actually took place.
+Sadly, liberals paint a whitewashed revisionist version of King’s legacy.
+They stopped listening after “I have a dream,” and ignore the reality of the situation.
 At the time King was accused of provoking violence through his tactics.
 King wasn’t an idiot, he knew he would provoke state violence and the community would respond.
-To call him totally non-violent is just incorrect.
+To call him totally non-violent is simply ignorant.

-Antifa and others like them are calculated self-defense against a rising threat of greater violence and mass extermination.
+Antifa and others like them are calculated self-defensive actions against a rising threat of greater violence and mass extermination.
 We know the end goals of these fascist, neo-Nazi groups and we must stop them before it’s too late and before more lives are lost.